 While leaders in these cities described youth development measures as important, both system leaders and providers expressed dissatisfaction with available SEL measures, including surveys and observational tools.
 Providers voiced concerns that measures relied on pre- and post-surveys that did not take student attendance into account, so surveys administered at one time point were not necessarily completed by either the same students or the same number of students at a subsequent time point.
-Providers and system leaders also reported that they had to wait too long for survey results and could not use them to make programmatic changes as quickly as they might have wanted.

-"The consent process is really intensive because then we have to enter all the names and the data entry takes a long time.
+Providers and system leaders also reported that they had to wait too long "The consent process is really intensive because then we have to enter all the names and the data entry takes a long time.
 The coordination with the schools and the school district is a big time investment."